TestExersize/front-end-exersize/README.md

      start date: ______ end date:__________
 ```
-4. Create component that showing result of numbers sum in number, that is the exponentiation for number 2.
-User can choose degree in input number element.
+4. Create a component to show sum of digits in the number, that is exponent of 2.
+User can choose the degree in input number element.
 Min value is 10, max value - 250.
 Update all values by user input.
 For example, user entered 10.
-First line showing  2 <sup>10</sup>.
+First line shows  2 <sup>10</sup>.
 Second line - 1024.
 Third line - 7
  ```
  2 __________________
  Digit: <number>
  Sum: <number>
 ```

-5. Create Pascal triangle component.
-Each digit in triangle should be one common component, that input only position indexes.
+5. Create a Pascal triangle component.
+Each digit inside triangle component should also be component, which gets its position index and calculates its value.
 User can set the height of triangle from 2 to 50.
-Component should be looks like triangle, like on the picture below.
+Component should look like triangle (like on the picture below).
 Triangle should be centered in the component.

   ```
 Triangle height:           ______